Wilma Reading: Career

 After the early success of The Reading Sisters, Wilma decided to leave music so she could focus more of her time on Softball.
 In 1959, her team went to Brisbane for a state competition.
 The group were out one evening when Wilma got up to sing for a teammate’s birthday.

 "So I went up to the piano and did three songs, and after ten minutes or so, a gentleman came to our table, said he liked my singing and asked would I like a job with his band?"

 Reading told him if he wanted her to perform he would need to apply to her parents for permission.
-Two weeks later a letter arrived from bandleader Lali Hegi, asking Wilma’s parents if the 17 year old could move to Brisbane and front his seventeen piece band at the Ritz Ballroom.
+Two weeks later a letter arrived from bandleader Lali Hegi, asking Wilma’s parents if the 17 year old could move to Brisbane and front his seventeen-piece band at the Ritz Ballroom.
 Her dad approved, but said she could only try for six months – if she was unable to make a living out of her music by that time she had to come back home.
 It was with this band that she learned to sing jazz – they performed the music of the Jazz legends of the time, Ella Fitzgerald, Sarah Vaughan and Frank Sinatra.
-She appeared a few nights a week and filled up the rest of the week performing show tunes at jazz clubs, as well performing with a local coffee shop trio.
+She appeared a few nights a week and filled up the rest of the week performing show tunes at jazz clubs, as well performing with a trio at the Primitif Coffee Lounge.

 In 1960, Reading moved to Sydney to pursue new career opportunities.
 She recorded ‘In My Little Corner of the World’ and ‘If I Were a Bell’ with Festival Records, and through this got the opportunity to become a regular on Brian Henderson's television variety show, Bandstand.
-Here she worked with the biggest Australian performers of the time: Col Joye, Dig Richards, the Decru brothers, the Allen Brothers, Noeleen Batley and Judy Stone.
+Here she worked with the biggest Australian performers of the time: Col Joye, Dig Richards, the De Kroo Brothers, the Allen Brothers, Noeleen Batley and Judy Stone.
 During this period, Reading was offered a job overseas - a month-long residency at the Singapore's prestigious Goodwood Hotel.
 From a young age, Wilma had been determined to follow in the footsteps of her Aunt, legendary jazz singer Georgia Lee, and become a world-renowned performer.

 "She went before me.
 I respect her very much because you consider, for an Indigenous girl from Cairns, Far North Queensland, population of perhaps five or eight thousand people at the time.
 There were absolutely no government grants at that time.
 She saved her money, probably by cleaning floors, washing, ironing… she became a singer.
 She became a star!"